-When visiting the town of Leavenworth, the Sleeping Lady resort in Leavenworth is a perfect place to relax after a day in the snow, both indoors and out!
+When visiting the town of Leavenworth, the Sleeping Lady Mountain Resort in Leavenworth is a perfect place to relax after a day in the snow, both indoors and out!
 The indoor accommodations are exquisite, and not just the place to sleep!

 The resort is split over multiple buildings, and while that can be a little annoying if you want to go from one place to another in the snow, it does make you that much warmer when you make it indoors and you get a look at the beautiful scenery.

-Thanks to Chloe, from Creatively Clo, for this recommendation.
+Thanks to Chloe, from Itty Bitty Atlas, for this recommendation.
 Read her full post about a Bavarian Weekend in Leavenworth.